National Environmental Performance Partnership System (NEPPS)

 National Program Guidance

-Best Practices Guide for Performance Partnerships Grants with States (PDF)(41 pp, 1MB, About PDF) June 2014.
-Highlights key regulations, policies, and procedures for developing and managing Performance Partnerships Grants.
+Best Practices Guide for Performance Partnerships Grants with States (PDF)(41 pp, 1MB, About PDF) and Tribal Best Practices Guide (PDF) (37 pp, 500 K, About PDF) Highlights key regulations, policies, and procedures for developing and managing Performance Partnerships Grants.

 - The goal of GPI 12-06 Timely Obligation, Award and Expenditure of EPA Grant Funds is for all EPA assistance agreement programs to expediously obligate grant funds appropriated by Congress in the first year of availability.

 - The purpose of GPI 11-03 State Grant Workplans and Progress Reports is to address issues raised by the Office of Management and Budget about the management of State Categorical Program Grants by establishing essential elements for the content of grant workplans and associated progress reports.